Denniswegereef/real-time-web-1819/README.md

 ## Future ideas

+- [ ] Leaderboards (most points, guesses etc.)
+- [ ] Keep track of more statics
+- [ ] A better way of keeping track who's online
+- [ ] Dedicated log-in system
+- [ ] People can use their spotify account to log-in
 - [ ] Multiple room support for different genres
 - [ ] Players can create their own rooms
 - [ ] Players can create a password for their room